github/training-kit/paths/merge-conflict/02-mc-desc.md

   Favorite Sports Team: Golden State Warriors
   ```

-  Now, let's imagine that Matt and Briana decide to change the default `Favorite Animal` in the template.
+  Now, let's imagine that Matt and Briana decide to change the default `Favorite Sports Team` in the template.
 So they might have something that looks like this:

   **Matt**
   ```